Luke Stoltman: Career

 Luke later became more interested in the strength aspect of his training, entering, and winning his first contest, a local deadlift competition in 2011 aged 27.
-This led to him participating in the ‘Highlands Strongest Man’ in 2012, held in a gym car park in Inverness, where he again placed first.
+This led to him participating in the 'Highlands Strongest Man' in 2012, held in a gym car park in Inverness, where he again placed first.

-A relative late comer to the sport, Luke’s impressive feats at the local competitions convinced him to pursue strongman training seriously, albeit alongside his ‘9-5 job’ working on oil rigs.
+A relative late comer to the sport, Luke's impressive feats at the local competitions convinced him to pursue strongman training seriously, albeit alongside his '9-5 job' working on oil rigs.
 In 2013 Luke competed in his first UK's Strongest Man, where he placed 7th.
-He then went on to secure 5 consecutive Scotland’s Strongest Man titles from 2013 – 2017, and consistently improved his Britain's Strongest Man (BSM) placing each year, reaching 4th by 2017.
+He then went on to secure 5 consecutive Scotland's Strongest Man titles from 2013 – 2017, and consistently improved his Britain's Strongest Man (BSM) placing each year, reaching 4th by 2017.

-A debut at World’s Strongest Man came in 2016, after a solid performance at Europe’s Strongest Man the previous year.
+A debut at World's Strongest Man came in 2016, after a solid performance at Europe's Strongest Man the previous year.
 Although Luke failed to reach the final, after a 3rd place finish in his heat, he gained invaluable experience and was starting to get noticed on the international stage.
 The following year (2017) he again improved on his BSM placing (4th) and at WSM he narrowly missed a place in the final, finishing 3rd in his heat behind future WSM champions Hafthor Bjornsson and Martins Licis.

-At this stage in Luke’s career, although he was steadily improving his strength, it was not reflected in his contest results.
-In 2018 he again missed out on a World’s Strongest Man Final qualification, losing out to four time WSM winner Zydrunas Savickas and Robert Oberst in the heats, and placing a disappointing 6th at BSM.
-Luke’s job, where he would work offshore for two to three weeks at a time on oil rigs without access to the suitable strongman training equipment, was seen to be hampering his preparation for competition.
+At this stage in Luke's career, although he was steadily improving his strength, it was not reflected in his contest results.
+In 2018, he again missed out on a World's Strongest Man Final qualification, losing out to four time WSM winner Zydrunas Savickas and Robert Oberst in the heats, and placing a disappointing 6th at BSM.
+Luke's job, where he would work offshore for two to three weeks at a time on oil rigs without access to the suitable strongman training equipment, was seen to be hampering his preparation for competition.

 In 2019 Luke took the leap into full-time training, leaving his job in the oil and gas industry to focus solely on fulfilling his potential as a world level strongman competitor.
-A decision helped by placing second the 2019 World's Ultimate Strongman International.
-This led to a significant breakthrough as he successfully qualified for the WSM final in his first year as a professional, finishing 7thoverall alongside younger brother Tom, who placed 5th.
-The pair were the first brothers to ever reach the final at WSM, and an achievement that gained them the moniker ‘The World’s Strongest Brothers’.
+This decision was helped by placing second the 2019 World's Ultimate Strongman International.
+This led to a significant breakthrough as he successfully qualified for the WSM final in his first year as a professional, finishing 7th overall alongside younger brother Tom, who placed 5th.
+The pair were the first brothers to ever reach the final at WSM, and an achievement that gained them the moniker 'The World's Strongest Brothers'.